Promote Diversity

 KPIs of Priority Issues (Materiality)

-Ratio of women at the management level (entire Group, including overseas companies)
+Ratio of women in managerial positions (entire Group, including overseas companies)

 FY 2030 target: 20%